Construction Industry Adds Another 14,000 Jobs in April as the Number and Scope of Stimulus-Funded Projects Continues to Grow

 Filed under: Economic News, NewsTagged with:

-Level of inquiries reaches highest mark in two years Washington, D.C. — As the nonresidential construction industry continues to struggle, the Architecture Billings Index (ABI) showed a nominal improvement in September.
+Stimulus package having limited impact because funding not yet reaching intended recipients Washington, D.C. — Following a drop of nearly three points, the Architecture Billings Index (ABI) nudged up almost two points in February.
 As a leading economic indicator of construction activity, the ABI reflects the approximate nine to twelve month lag time between architecture billings and construction spending.
-The American Institute of Architects (AIA) reported the September ABI rating was 43.1, up slightly from 41.7 in August.
-This score indicates a decline in demand for design services (any score above 50 indicates an increase in billings).
-The new projects inquiry score was … Read more
+The American Institute of Architects (AIA) reported the February ABI rating was 44.8, up from a reading of 42.5 in January.
+This score indicates a continued decline in demand for design services (any score above 50 indicates an increase in billings). … Read more

 Filed under: Economic News, News